 Use either with your mobile or tablet to reorder your repeat prescriptions.

-We are no longer accepting prescription requests via the chemist unless you are housebound.
+We do not accept prescription requests via the chemist unless you are housebound.

 Patients will need to bring in their own requests in person or to order online (you will need to register for online access).